Wilfrid M. de Freitas - Bookseller

 A-549

 [Programme].
 Lawn Tennis - Oxford v.
 Cambridge; Friday & Saturday, May 25, 26, 1934; Second Day.
 8 pp. stapled booklet, plus pale blue-grey light card wrappers, now sunned to tan on front and near spine on rear; short closed tear at top front.
-Light internal foxing, mostly to center (match) spread; a few pencilled marks near some players' names.
+Light internal foxing, mostly to centre (match) spread; a few pencilled marks near some players' names.
 Contains a selection of local ads, most non-tennis.
 Very good.

 $75